Dermatofibrosarcoma Protuberans: Symptoms and Treatment

 Wide local excision is another surgical option wherein the tumour and a margin of surrounding healthy tissue are removed.
 The extent of the excision is based on the tumour's size and location.
 While effective, this method may result in more significant cosmetic or functional deficits compared to Mohs surgery, particularly for large or facial tumours.

-The prognosis for patients with DFSP is generally favourable, given its low metastatic potential.
+The prognosis for patients with DFSP is generally favorable, given its low metastatic potential.
 However, the risk of local recurrence necessitates long-term follow-up.
 Patients are typically monitored with regular physical examinations and imaging studies, especially within the first few years post-treatment when recurrence is most likely.

 In cases where complete surgical excision is not feasible or for recurrent tumours, adjuvant therapies may be considered.
 These can include: